 New birth Visit: When your baby is between 10-14 days old you will receive a telephone call or text message to discuss contacting you for your new birth visit.

-Breastfeeding support: In addition to telephone contact with us for Breastfeeding support when you need it, we are able to offer a weekly virtual clinic between 2pm – 4pm on a Thursday.
-If you would like to book an appointment, please contact us via our live chat function bexley0to19.co.uk or email us at firstname.lastname@example.org if you would prefer to have a telephone discussion instead of a virtual one, please contact us as above and a member of staff will call you.
+Breastfeeding support: In addition to telephone contact with us for breastfeeding support when you need it, we are able to offer a weekly virtual clinic between 2pm – 4pm on a Thursday.
+If you would like to book an appointment, please contact us via our live chat function bexley0to19.co.uk or email us at email@example.com if you would prefer to have a telephone discussion instead of a virtual one, please contact us as above and a member of staff will call you.
+Here are some links you may find useful:

 Post natal check: A Health Visitor will contact you by telephone when your baby is between 6-8 weeks old.
 You will have the opportunity to ask any questions about your baby’s development and growth.
 The Health Visitor will ask how you are feeling about being a new parent.
 N.B.Your baby should still have their 8 week GP check and receive their primary immunisations, you should book this with your GP.